notacipher/Team-Repository-assignment-/README.md

 # Team-Repository-assignment-
 This is for the assignment Initial Repository Setup.
-Project name: -Pending-
+Project name: Grocery Tracker
 _______________________
 Team Members:
-Anusha Shah  - Role
+Anusha Shah  - Designer
-Carlos Parra - Role
+Carlos Parra - Leader
-Kirtan Shrestha - Role
+Kirtan Shrestha - Role pending
-James Johnson - Role
 _______________________
 Project description:
 This project is a team-based software project created for our class sprint.